Christian Munsee: History

-Starting in the 1740s, the Moravian Church sent out Christian missionaries to American Indian tribes and started settlements, with full tribal support.
-The ranks of the Christian Munsee thus include influential Lenape chiefs from the start.
-The Moravian Christian approach was to preserve Lenape cultural practices while passing on to the Lenape the Gospel message with the entirety of the Christian faith.
+Starting in the 1740s, the Moravian Church sent Christian missionaries to North American Indian tribes and started settlements, with full tribal support.
+The ranks of the Christian Munsee included influential Lenape chiefs from the start.
+The Moravian Christian approach was to preserve Lenape cultural practices while introducing Lenape to the Gospel message with the entirety of the Christian faith.
 As such, Moravian Christian missionaries developed the orthography for Lenape dialects and David Zeisberger "compiled dictionaries of various Native tongues, translating them into English and German".

 Mid-Atlantic states and Ohio

 The Munsee were the Wolf Clan of the Lenape, occupying the area where present-day New York, Pennsylvania and New Jersey meet.
 The first recorded European contact occurred in 1524, when Giovanni da Verrazzano sailed into what is now New York Harbor.
-Like most native peoples of the Atlantic coast, the Munsee were quickly devastated by European diseases such as smallpox and influenza, and those who survived were forced inland.
-By the mid-18th century, one group of Lenape people began to follow the teachings of the Moravian missionaries.
-The Moravians were descended from the exiled Protestants from Morava, now Czech Republic, who founded a Protestant denomination from Herrnhut in the Germann state of Saxony.
+Like most native peoples of the Atlantic coast, the Munsee suffered from the introduction of European diseases, such as smallpox and influenza, that were endemic among the newcomers, but to which they had no acquired immunity.
+Those who survived were forced inland by encroaching European settlements.

+By the mid-18th century, one group of Lenape people began to follow the teachings of Moravian missionaries.
+The Moravians were descended from exiled Protestants from Morava, now Czech Republic, who founded a Protestant denomination from Herrnhut in the German state of Saxony.
 They sought to protect their converts by creating separate mission villages in the frontier, apart from both European settlers and from other native people.

 The most prominent missionary among the Munsee was David Zeisberger.
 In 1772, he led his group of Christian Munsee to the Ohio Country, which he hoped would isolate them from the hostilities of the approaching American Revolution.
 However, in 1782, a force of Pennsylvania militiamen, in search of Indians who had been raiding settlements in western Pennsylvania, happened upon a group of ninety-six of Zeisberger's Christian Munsee harvesting corn, and rounded them up in the eastern Ohio village of Gnadenhütten.
-Although the Munsee truthfully pleaded their innocence and explained their non-combatant, nonresistant Christian convictions, the militia took a vote and decided to kill them all, including the women and children; these faithful are known as the Moravian Christian Indian Martyrs.
+The Munsee protested their innocence of the incidents and explained their Christian convictions and practice of non-combatant and nonresistance.
+But the militia took a vote and decided to kill all of these "Indians", including the women and children.
+Those killed are known as the Moravian Christian Indian Martyrs.